To use DuckLake, you must first either connect to an existing DuckLake, or create a new DuckLake.

 parameter.
 By using the META_SECRET

-parameter we can pass this parameter to the Postgres instance.
+parameter we can pass this parameter to the PostgreSQL instance.

 Secrets